-Greg Schweizer is an associate at Eimer Stahl LLP.
-His practice includes representations in complex commercial and contract litigation, antitrust disputes, and internal investigations.
-Greg also has an active pro bono practice representing victims of hate crimes.
+Greg Schweizer is a stakeholder at Eimer Stahl LLP.
+His practice includes representations in complex commercial and contract litigation, antitrust disputes, internal investigations, and international arbitration.
+Greg also has an active pro bono practice representing victims of hate crimes and working to protect voting rights.
 Prior to joining the firm, Greg served as a law clerk to the Honorable Cheryl Ann Krause of the United States Court of Appeals for the Third Circuit.

 - Defending a group of corporate affiliates in federal court in Delaware against a series of fraudulent transfer actions, in which creditors of a foreign sovereign parent corporation seek to hold affiliates liable based on alleged transfers in excess of $2 billion.